rodchristiansen/jump-in/README.md

 ### Does JUMP-IN support mass deployment?
 Yes, JUMP-IN can be deployed via command line with automation tools like Jamf Pro, Microsoft Intune, or shell scripts.
+For MicroMDM environments, use the `Resources/micromdm_push_package.sh` script to automate migration to Intune.

 ### What permissions does JUMP-IN require?
 JUMP-IN requires administrator privileges to remove MDM profiles and install the helper tool.